kennyalive/blog/content/post/math-typesetting-2020.md

 enable_math: true
 ---

-Some time ago I made a derivation of the known formula from the microfacet theory that shows how the reflection/refraction properties of the surface (macrosurface BSDF) depend on the reflection/refraction properties of the small facets that form the surface (microsurface BSDF).
+Some time ago I made a derivation of the known formula from the microfacet theory that shows how the reflection properties of the surface depend on the reflection properties of the small facets that form the surface.
 That work was done on paper.
 Now I decided to learn how to typeset math formulas in a digital form.
-I used this page as a playground to accomplish this goal and also to repeat the derivation.
+I used this page as a playground to practice this skill, to repeat the derivation and to explain some steps along the way.
+To summarize, this test write-up is about math typesetting, microsurface theory and radiometry but without fine details.
+Let's start.

 As of 2020 the \\(\TeX\\) typesetting language is quite popular.
 It provides a markup language rich enough to write even the complex multi-volume book but we are mostly interested in a math subset of \\(\TeX\\).
 There are few options how to expose it on the web. \\(\KaTeX\\) JavaScript library is a solution that is used here.
 Another good option is the *MathJax* library.